surbhi42000/Todo-list/README.md

-Certainly!
-Below is a README template for the provided Express.js and MongoDB code:

----

 # Todo List Web Application

 This is a simple web application for managing a todo list.
 The application is built using Node.js, Express.js, and MongoDB.